Codecademy/docs/content/html/concepts/elements/terms/button/button.md

 The **`<button>`** element represents a [button](https://www.codecademy.com/resources/docs/uiux/button) meant to be clicked by the user.

-While buttons are often associated with [form](https://www.codecademy.com/resources/docs/html/forms) submission, they can be used for any part of the page which needs a interface for user interaction.
+While buttons are often associated with [form](https://www.codecademy.com/resources/docs/html/forms) submission, they can be used for any part of the page which needs an interface for user interaction.

 ## Syntax